Football in Mexico: Professional clubs

+The top three most popular football clubs on social media from North America, as of 25 March 2021, are all Mexican clubs.
+Note that this was before the arrival of Lionel Messi at Inter Miami, which resulted in 12.5 million Instagram followers for Inter Miami in 2023.

-Association Football teams by City/Metro Area
+Association football clubs by city/metro area

-Liga MX is the most important and highest level league in Association Football.
-Liga de Expansión MX (formerly Ascenso MX) is Mexico's second division in Football.
-The following table shows the teams of these leagues and the cites/metro areas they're based in.
+Liga MX is the most important and top level division in Mexico.
+Liga de Expansión MX (formerly Ascenso MX) is the second level division in Mexican football.
+The following table shows the teams of these leagues and the cities/metro areas they're based in.